Henry unveils his 'Peyton Manning' with TD pass

-NASHVILLE, Tenn. -- Tennessee Titans running back Derrick Henry told himself to "go be Peyton Manning" when he heard Ryan Tannehill relay the play call that led to his two-yard touchdown pass to rookie tight end Josh Whyle during their 27-3 win over the Cincinnati Bengals.
+NASHVILLE, Tenn. -- Tennessee Titans running back Derrick Henry told himself to "go be Peyton Manning" when he heard Ryan Tannehill relay the playcall that led to his 2-yard touchdown pass to rookie tight end Josh Whyle during their 27-3 win over the Cincinnati Bengals.

 "Peyton Manning had to show up again," Henry said of his pass.